-The MD&A of the Authority serves as an introduction to, and should be read in conjunction with, the audited financial statements.
-The MD&A provides an overall review of the Authority's financial activities for the years ended December 31, 2018 and 2017.
+The MD&A of the Authority serves as an introduction to, and should be read in conjunction with, the financial statements.
+The MD&A provides an overall review of the Authority's financial activities for the years ended December 31, 2019 and 2018.
 The intent of this discussion and analysis is to look at the Authority's financial performance as a whole.